Phenomenological Approaches to Self-Consciousness

 If I reach for a tool, I know where to reach because I have a sense of where it is in relation to myself.
 I also sense that I will be able to reach it, or that I will have to take two steps towards it.
 My perception of the tool must involve proprioceptive and kinaesthetic information about my bodily situation, otherwise I would not be able to reach for it or use it.
 If in such cases, we want to say that I have an awareness of my body, such bodily awareness is quite different from the perception that I have of the tool.
 I may have to look or feel around in order to find where the tool is; but, under normal circumstances, I never have to do that in regard to my body.
 I am tacitly aware, not only of where my hands and feet are, but also of what I can do with them.
 This tacit awareness of my body always registers as an “I can” (or “I can't,” as the case may be).
 Pre-reflective body-awareness is not a type of object-perception, but it is an essential element of every such perception.
 Primarily, my body is experienced, not as an object, but as a field of activity and affectivity, as a potentiality of mobility and volition, as an “I do” and “I can.”

 The body provides not only the egocentric spatial framework for orientation towards the world, but also the constitutive contribution of its mobility.
 Perception does not involve a passive reception, but an active exploration of the environment.
 Husserl calls attention to the importance of bodily movements (the movements of the eye, manipulations by the hand, the locomotion of the body, etc.) for the experience of space and spatial objects.
 He further claims that perception is correlated to and accompanied by proprioceptive-kinaesthetic self-sensation or self-affection (Husserl 1973c).
 Every visual or tactile appearance is given in correlation to a kinaesthetic experience.
 When I touch a shaped surface, it is given in conjunction with a sensation of finger movements.
 When I watch the flight of a bird, the moving bird is given in conjunction with the kinaesthetic sensations of eye movement and perhaps neck movement.
 Such kinaesthetic activation during perception produces an implicit and pervasive reference to one's own body.
-This is the basis for a bodily self-awareness that contributes to organizing perception.
 The implicit self-awareness of the actual and possible movements of my body helps shape the experience that I have of the world.
 To be clear, however, bodily self-awareness is not an awareness of the body in isolation from the world; it is embedded in action and perception.
 We do not first become aware of the body and subsequently use it to engage with the world.
 We experience the world bodily, and the body is revealed to us in our exploration of the world.
 Primarily, the body attains self-awareness in action (or in our dispositions to action, or in our action possibilities) when it relates to something, uses something, or moves through the world.

 Bodily self-awareness, like self-consciousness more generally, has limitations.
 I am never fully aware of everything that is going on with my body.
 Indeed, my body tends to efface itself as I perceive and act in the world.
 When I jump to catch a ball that is thrown over my head, I certainly have a sense of what I can do, but I am not aware of my precise movements or postures—for example, that my right leg bends at a certain angle as I reach with my left hand.
 I can execute movements without being explicitly conscious of them, and even what I am tacitly aware of is somewhat limited—for example, I am not aware of the shape of my grasp as I reach to grab the ball.
 Although I may not be aware of certain details about my bodily performance, this does not mean however that I am unconscious of my body.
 Rather it means that the way that I am aware of my body is fully integrated with the intentional action that I am performing.
 I know that I am jumping to catch the ball, and implicit in that, as an immediate sense rather than an inference, is the experience of my body jumping to catch the ball.
-Furthermore, .
-Experiential aspects of my embodiment permeate my pre-reflective self-consciousness.
+Furthermore, experiential aspects of my embodiment permeate my pre-reflective self-consciousness.
 There is something it is like to jump to catch a ball, and part of what it is like is that I am in fact jumping.
-There is something different to what it is like to sit and imagine (or remember) myself jumping to catch the ball, and at least part of that difference has to do with the fact, and the experience that I am sitting rather than jumping, although none of this may be explicit in my experience.
+There is something different to what it is like to sit and imagine (or remember) myself jumping to catch the ball, and at least part of that difference has to do with the fact that I am sitting rather than jumping, although none of this may be explicit in my experience.

 Another way to think of this is to consider the sense of agency that is normally an aspect of pre-reflective self-awareness in action.
 If, as I am walking down the street, I am pushed from behind, I am instantly aware of my body moving in a way that I did not intend.
 The fact that I feel a loss of control over my actions suggests that there had been an implicit sense of agency or control in my walking prior to being pushed.
 In voluntary action, I experience the movements of my body as my own actions, and this is replaced by a feeling of loss of bodily control in the case of involuntary movement.
 Voluntary actions feel different from involuntary actions, and this difference depends respectively, on the experience of agency or the experience of a lack of agency—as the case may be if my body is being moved by someone else.